-Strike Industries has released their new FERFRANS muzzle brake and concussion reduction device (CRD) combination recently.
+Strike Industries has released its new FERFRANS muzzle brake and concussion reduction device (CRD) combination recently.
 This device has enormous potential for law enforcement and civilian use alike.
 S.I. has produced some very practical and innovative accessories for some of the most popular firearms on the market today.

 Strike Industries has been in business since 2011, and in that short amount of time has been picked up by Primary Arms, LA Police Gear, and several other vendors desiring to capitalize on the successful products Strike Industries is producing.
-We’ll take a look at the FERFRANS system and how it can make you more tactically sound, and neighbor friendly as well.
+We’ll take a look at the FERFRANS system and how it can make you more tactically sound, and neighbor-friendly as well.

-S.I.
 FERFRANS CQB Muzzle Brake System

 One of the most impressive and practical accessories added to the Strike Industries list is the FERFRANS CQB muzzle brake system.
 The FERFRANS CQB Modular Muzzle Brake System is a two-part system consisting of the muzzle brake and a CRD (Concussion Reduction Device) with a built-in quick attach/detach mechanism compatible with the FERFRANS and Strike Industries muzzle devices!

 This system combines some of the recoil reducing benefits of a variety of S.I. muzzle brakes with the incredibly advantageous sound suppressing abilities of the FERFRANS concussion reduction device (CRD).
 This is not a suppressor, but the effects of the FERFRANS CRD over the muzzle brake have some of the same effects.
-Sound and gas from the discharged cartridge are captured from behind and to the sides, and thrust forward.
+Sound and gas from the discharged cartridge are captured from behind and to the sides and thrust forward.